 2 Timothy 2:21 says, “If a man therefore purge himself from these, he shall be a vessel unto honour, sanctified, and meet for the master’s use, and prepared unto every good work.”

 Disciples need to learn how to be a vessel unto honor.
 They need to know how to work and do things.
-You need to teach them things that you know.
+We need to teach them what we know.
 You never know who you would be training.
 You never know what they will do when they grow up.
 They need to be prepared unto every good work.
 They need to know how to be meet or prepared for the masters use.
 You don’t know how the master will use them.
 It may be in construction, it may be in preaching.
 He has a plan and it is not to put spiritual children into positions that require spiritual adults.

-The only way that a Christian will learn how to walk in the shoes of a Christian warrior is to be discipled.
-That is to say, to walk with them and see how to do it.
+Discipleship is teaching young Christians how to walk in the shoes of a Christian warrior.
+That is to say, to walk with them so they can see how to do it.
 This is what making disciples is all about!